dextersealy/chess-tutor/README.md

 ### Back-end
 [Back to top](#chess-tutor)

-The back-end implements a RESTful API with the following entry points:
+The back-end implements an API with the following entry points:

 - **POST /new**
 Resets the board to starting positions and returns the board state (see below).